New Launch vs Resale Condo in Singapore: Which Is the Better Investment? (2026)

 Progressive Payment Plan Option

 After the withdrawal of the deferred payment scheme (DPS) in 2007, the government has introduced the progressive payment plan whereby home buyers will have to produce payment in installments after each stage of the construction work has been completed.
 The option of a progressive payment plan, while may seem daunting initially, it could actually be suitable for you.
 With this plan, it allows you to set aside money in larger frequencies, at a smaller value.
 In other words, you are not expected to produce 80% of the cost of the house at one shot.
 Instead, you produce about 5 to 10% each time a part of the condominium has been built.
 This ensures that you are providing payment constantly, and you do not run the risk of being unable to pay the share required after the house has been completed.
+It also helps that financing has become more comfortable lately: fixed home loan rates have eased to roughly 1.8 to 2.2%, down from around 3% in early 2025, which softens the carrying cost during the build.

-Conclusion – Which is a better Property Investment?
+Conclusion: Which is a better Property Investment?

 Whether you choose to invest in a resale condominium or a newly launched condominium, you have to consider the circumstances you are under.
 What is your current financial situation, and are you able to provide payment immediately?
 What are the facilities you are looking to have within the condominium, and perhaps what are your intentions with regard to the house?
 Do you intend to use it solely for lease, or do you intend to use it for personal use in the next couple of years?
 Hopefully these few questions posed allows you to have a better understanding on which property investment is more suited for you.